jklaeui/jklaeui.github.io/index.md

 ### Other

-Together with Pascal Josephy, I founded the web design and web development agency [JKweb](https://jkweb.ch/) which still exists and by now employs over 30 programmers, designers and other specialists in Zurich and Basel.
+In 2011 I, together with Pascal Josephy, founded the web design and web development agency [JKweb](https://jkweb.ch/) which still exists and by now employs over 30 programmers, designers and other specialists in Zurich and Basel.

 ### Contact & CV
 <jeremias.klaeui@unil.ch> | [Download CV](cv_klaeui.pdf)